 Palmer’s Cocoa Butter Rapid Moisture Spray Lotion – I was going to say that I’m lazy when it comes to body moisturising, but the reality is I usually spend so bloody long doing my face in the morning, my body and hair regime needs to be mega fast.
 At least I’m honest.
 I love this body lotion spray because it delivers a great moisturising finish on my relatively dry skin and it’s FAST.
 Spray, rub and walk away?
 Yes please.
 Another supermarket diamond, noting I’ve only found this at Countdown so far (possibly it’s different out of the Hawke’s Bay region).
 NZ$12.
 Come on New World, sort you stuff out 🙂

 Image Skincare Prevention + Daily Matte Moisturiser – I’ve really mixed up my skincare this year and have invested in some of the Image Skincare range (beautician only products).
+I’ve even been treating my partner to lots of new skincare goodies!
+He loves the face moisturizer that I bought him and we’re always discussing the latest skincare trends together!
 I love everything I’ve bought so far and mattifying day moisturiser is, hands down, my favourite product for my oily skin.
 I love: Its matt finish, which seems to help with my skin’s oil production; How it sits under my makeup; The SPF 32 also protects me from harmful sun rays.
 I forgot to apply my Skinnies (sunblock) on my face a couple of times over my beach holiday and with Prevention + on I didn’t get burnt.
 Winner.
 Price: NZ$62.
 Frustratingly there isn’t a website listing NZ stockists of the Image Skincare range, but there’s product info here and you can email Beauty Sense for a stockist near you.
 I get my goodies from Fiona at Simply Indulgent in Taradale (she’s a very good egg).

 Makeup – Base and brows